G-Oelgaard/Language_Analytics_Assignment_3/README.md

 ## ------ DATA ------
-The data is a .csv file containing around 6335 fake and real news articles divided into the columns "title", "text" and "label".
+The data should be a .csv file containing each nodes "source", "type", "target" and "weight"

-The data was obtained through the language analytics course.

 ## ------ REPO STRUCTURE ------
 "src" FOLDER: